 Part 1 of a Series on The V.I.
 Budget Crisis

 The V.I. government is at a crossroads.
 Along with this year’s $110 million deficit, the USVI is facing ongoing structural deficits of around $170 million per year out of a locally funded budget of around $850 million.
-It has outstanding debt of more than $2 billion, not counting the debts of the government-owned Water and Power Authority, which is also facing serious financial problems.
-It is also facing a $3 billion unfunded pension liability and a pension plan projected to cease being able to pay full pensions by 2023.
+It has outstanding debt of more than $2 billion, not counting the debts of the government-owned Water and Power Authority, which is also struggling financially.
+It has a $3 billion unfunded pension liability with the pension system projecting it will cease being able to pay full pensions by 2023.
 And for the first time, after two rounds of ratings downgrades in less than a year, lenders have refused to buy V.I. government bonds, making it very difficult to smooth over the gaps.

 About the only things not under consideration are for the governor or commissioners to take a cut in pay, or for the governor to stay someplace cheaper than the Ritz Carlton, which Gov. Kenneth Mapp has vehemently and indignantly rejected.
 (See: Mapp Announces More Potential V.I.
 Austerity Measures in Related Links)

 Some financial analysts have begun to express concern the territory is not on a sustainable path and will eventually have to restructure its debt.
 Ratings agencies have downgraded V.I. debt twice in the past year.
 The debt is the total amount of outstanding borrowing, while the deficit is the annual shortfall.
 If the deficit can be eliminated the debt will take care of itself in time.

 Wednesday, March 22, Gov. Kenneth Mapp signed tax increases on beer, liquor, sodas and timeshare rentals aimed at reducing the structural deficit and reassuring bond markets the territory is on the right track.